 JAMA MASJID

 Spirituality is the heart and soul of India.
 Moreover, when it intertwines with the threads of history, then, its outcome is as beautiful as Jama Masjid in New Delhi.
-This beauteous million dollar structure is India’s most prized possession.
-And, we vouch for it as it holds a place in history and World Heritage Site list.
+This beautiful million-dollar structure is India’s most prized possession.
+And, we vouch for it as it holds a place in history and the World Heritage Site list.

 Famous as one of the last structures of Shah Jahan, Jama Masjid is the zion of religiosity.
 Here, within the red-walled sandstone structure and the ‘World-reflecting Mosque’, you will bloom with the stride of positivity.
 It is the blaze of calm you need after the hustle and bustle of Old Delhi.
 Furthermore, making it one of the most amazing travel places in India.

 The architecture of Jama Masjid incorporates a symphonic array of red sandstone and white marble stones.
-Being a revered religious site, this mosque orients in the direction of Muslim pilgrimage Mecca.
-With a dome tearing the skies and a prayer hall occupying over 25000 pilgrims, Jama Masjid is an assortment in Delhi you didn’t even know you deserve.
+Being a revered religious site, this mosque orients in the direction of the Muslim pilgrimage to Mecca.
+With a dome tearing the skies and a prayer hall occupying over 25000 pilgrims, Jama Masjid is an assortment in Delhi you didn’t even know you deserved.

 *Tourists not allowed during prayer hours*